seanmiddleditch/descript/README.md

 - [ ] Stack variables
 - [ ] Mitigation for infinite loops
 - [ ] Containers (object that owns/groups multiple instances with a single ID)
-- [ ] Refactor dsExpression and dsExpressionCompiler to be public APIs
 - [ ] Data objects
   - [ ] Messages
   - [ ] Channels